mrdethos/landing-page/readme.md

-Simple landing page created for the Odin Project.
+A simple landing page using html and css, created for the Odin Project.